liquidinvestigations/cluster/Readme.md

 * `fabio` -- HTTP load balancer.
 Used to forward apps to `:9990/$APP_NAME`.
 Set a Consul service tag like `fabio-/something` and it will forward traffic from `:9990/something` to that service.
+* `telegraf` -- collects stats from the system, Consul and Nomad.
+Requires `influxdb`

 We also run some jobs as services:

+* `influxdb` -- service that stores data from telegraf
 * `prometheus` -- collects metrics from Nomad
 * `grafana` -- displays dashboards with data from Prometheus and Loki
 * `loki` -- collects logs from apps